 Eat Right to Breathe Right!

 Respiratory problems are linked to Vata and Kapha.
-The food one consumes should be governed by the person's constitution, season, as well as time of the day.
+The food one consumes should be governed by the person's constitution, season, as well as the time of the day.

 Everyday Foods That Help You Build A Stronger Respiratory System